-The very best part about being a backyard homesteader is farm fresh eggs every single day.
-I cannot tell you the delicious satisfaction I get when I am cooking food that I have grown or raised on our little homestead.
+The very best part about being a backyard homesteader is having access to farm-fresh eggs every single day.
+I cannot tell you the delicious satisfaction I get when cooking food that I have grown or raised on our little homestead.

 The love and care that goes into this food make all the work and care that goes on behind the scenes worth it.